AlexMarlet/Books_Recommander_System/README.md

 Then create to new file:
 - "user_borrowing_history.csv" that gives us all the books borrowed by each user and the date of every of the interaction
 - "book_user_history.csv" that give for every books all the user that borrowed them and the date of the interactions as well

 # The Recommender System
+The baseline is a @MAP10 score of 0.15283

 Important points:
 - A user is more likely to borrow again a book that he already borrowed